dansheffler/dtsheffler.com/_posts/2021-12-11-a-dialogue-on-platonic-realism.md

 **DT Sheffler**: Did I tell you, Philomathes, about the encounter I had the other day with a bright young philosopher?

-**Philomathes**: No. I am glad, however, to here that such encounters are still possible.
+**Philomathes**: No. I am glad, however, to hear that such encounters are still possible.
 Is he one of your students at the College?

 **D**: No, I do not believe I have ever seen his face.
 That wasteland, the internet, among its many evils also makes possible this good, that philosophical dialogue can take place across great stretches of space.